 - Are there any words or phrases that are tied to the brand that you can weave into content?

-After you perform a content audit, turn to your competitors.
+After you perform a content audit, you can then turn to your competitors.
 What are they covering that you’re not?
 What do you like and dislike about their content?
 If your audiences align closely, how can you speak to them in a way that your competitor is not?
-If you think that your audiences are different, how can you effectively differentiate your messaging?
+If you think that your audiences are different, then how can you effectively differentiate your messaging?

 Do I have the tools I need to implement a content marketing plan?